Pet Proofing Your House in the Days, Weeks, and Months After Surgery

 1 Week Out: Take It Easy

 Congratulations!
-You and your dog have made it through the first couple days post-surgery, which are always the toughest.
+You and your dog have made it through the first couple of days post-surgery, which are always the toughest.
 While some dogs may need to stay confined in the area you set up for them for up to a week or longer, most dogs are ready to move about the house a bit more.

 However, the healing process is still in full swing and mobility will likely still need to be limited.
 So how do you prevent your dog from plunging headfirst into the regular routine and behaviors?
 Here are some simple tips to make sure your pet doesn’t throw a wrench in their recovery in the week or so following surgery: